vtnerd/MaidSafe-Network-Filesystem/docs/design.md

 Every call to `LocalBlob::Commit` will send an object of this type to `detail::Container` for storage.
 The separation allows LocalBlob to take a "snapshot" of the current attempt at versioning the modified `Blob`.
 If the storage is successful, the associated `detail::Container` object will be updated with a new `detail::Blob` containing the data map, metadata, and buffer that was owner by the `detail::LocalBlob` object.

 ## detail::Blob ##
 Represents an immutable `Blob` stored on the network.
-Automatically freed when a `detail::ContainerInstance` no longer references it (and whose delete function removes the cache entry in `unordered_map<BlobVersion, weak_ptr<detail::Blob>>`).
+Automatically freed when no `detail::ContainerInstance` object references it (and whose delete function removes the cache entry in `unordered_map<BlobVersion, weak_ptr<detail::Blob>>`).

 ## detail::BlobBuffer ##
 > * Non-copyable